schmidt-software/schmidt-software/README.md

 ### About Me

 Hello!
 I'm Michael, a passionate software developer with over 30 years of experience in the industry.
-Since my beginnings, I've developed a special preference for Linux systems and open-source software, considering them as the driving force behind my creativity and productivity.
+Since my beginnings, I've developed a special preference for Linux systems and open-source software, considering them as the driving force behind creativity and productivity.

 ### What I Do